Boatdude55/Applied-Learning/README.txt

-Hi I'm Ivan Mucyo Ngab; an Information Science and Tech undergrad at the University of Arizona
+Hi I'm Ivan Mucyo Ngabo; an Information Science and Tech undergrad @ the University of Arizona

 Description: